Société Française de Psychanalyse: Affiliation

-Over the following years a complex process of negotiation was to take place to determine the status of the SFP within the IPA.
+Over the following years, a complex process of negotiation was to take place to determine the status of the SFP within the IPA.
 Lacan’s practice, with his controversial innovation of variable-length sessions, and the critical stance he took towards much of the accepted orthodoxy of psychoanalytic theory and practice was a central stumbling-block to recognition of the new society.

 Eventually, in August 1963, a condition was set by the IPA that the registration of the SFP was dependent upon Lacan being removed from the list of training analysts with the organisation: as he himself put it, “this affiliation is to be accepted only if a guarantee is given that my teaching may never again be sanctioned by the Association as far as the training of analysts is concerned”.

 Lacan refused such a condition and left the SFP together with many of its members in June 1964 to set up the EFP independently of the IPA.
 The remaining membership of the SFP, including many of Lacan's own pupils such as Jean Laplanche, were to be recognised by the IPA the following year as part of a new body, the APF.

 Outcome

-Elisabeth Roudinesco concluded that “the 1963-4 break was as disastrous for the IPA as it was for the development of Lacanianism”.
+Élisabeth Roudinesco concluded that "the 1963-4 break was as disastrous for the IPA as it was for the development of Lacanianism”.